Skip to main content

 else:

-# Cable or None
+# Cable (or None for an incomplete path)

 if item: